judge0/judge0/README.md

 <li><a href="https://www.fossguru.com/best-cloud-ide-review/">Top 33 Best Cloud IDE For The Developers (2022 Review)</a></li>
 <li><a href="https://geekflare.com/productivity-apps-for-programmers/">21 Productivity Apps for Programmers</a></li>
 <li><a href="https://manfonly.medium.com/running-sqlite-on-the-browser-45c5a7352fd">Running sqlite on the browser</a></li>
+<li><a href="https://medium.com/@denishoti/how-to-self-host-judge0-api-on-your-pc-locally-all-you-need-to-know-ad8a2b64fd1">How to self-host Judge0 API on your PC locally | All you need to know</a></li>
 </ul>
 </details>